ruby-amqp/rubymarchhare.info/articles/extensions.md

 ### How To Use It With Hot Bunnies

-To use publisher confirms, first put the channel into confirmation mode using the `HotBunnies::Channel#confirm_select` method:
+To use publisher confirms, first put the channel into confirmation mode using the `MarchHare::Channel#confirm_select` method:

 ```
 channel.confirm_select
 ```

 From this moment on, every message published on this channel will cause the channel's _publisher index_ (message counter) to be incremented.
-It is possible to access the index using `HotBunnies::Channel#next_publish_seq_no` method.
-To check whether the channel is in confirmation mode, use the `HotBunnies::Channel#using_publisher_confirmations?` method:
+It is possible to access the index using `MarchHare::Channel#next_publish_seq_no` method.
+To check whether the channel is in confirmation mode, use the `MarchHare::Channel#using_publisher_confirmations?` method:

 ``` ruby
 ch.using_publisher_confirmations? # => false